emmercm/www/src/blog/what-is-a-docker-digest.md

 }
 ```

 That's the manifest returned by the container registry (Docker Hub), and with `skopeo` we didn't need to pull the full image to get that.
-Note how it has an array of "manifests" - this is a "manifest list" produced by a multi-architecture build, we'll talk more about those later.
+Note how it has an array of "manifests" - this is a "fat manifest" or "manifest list" produced by a multi-architecture build, we'll talk more about those later.

 Finding the repository digest is as simple as computing the hash of that manifest: